 Leptospirosis is a serious bacterial infection that causes flu-like symptoms (eg. fever, headache, or muscle aches) that can last for months.
 In some people, it can cause kidney and liver damage, meningitis, and even death.
 Infection can go unrecognised if symptoms are mild, mistaken for flu or absent.
 Leptospirosis can be transmitted to humans indirectly, through contact with contaminated water, soil or food.
 The extent to which infection is transmitted depends on many factors, including climate.

 Leptospira can survive for weeks to months in moist soil or water, prefer warmer conditions and spread rapidly after heavy rain or flooding.
 Outbreaks have been reported overseas following extended periods of hot, dry weather and following flooding (ECDC, 2014-2023).
 Flooding is expected to become more common in New Zealand due to the increases in rainfall that climate change will bring to certain parts of the country.

 Some jobs increase the risk of leptospirosis.
 People working directly with animals or involved in their slaughter are at increased risk (eg. farmers and meat workers).
-In 2019, most (69.7%) of notifications were from people with at-risk occupations.
+Of the 77 leptospirosis notifications in 2021, 93.5% recorded an occupation, with 43 (59.7%) people working in at-risk occupations.

 Ongoing monitoring of the health effects of climate change is needed

 Climate change trends occur over many years, so correspondingly long-term health data are needed to show changes in disease occurrence and severity due to climate change.

 However, it is useful to monitor diseases that are sensitive to climate change, in anticipation of possible increases and changes in the future.
 Monitoring data on aspects of the environment and vulnerable populations is also needed to sit alongside monitoring of health effects, as is climate data at the regional level.